 Benzaldehyde is an aromatic compound with a distinct odour resembling almonds.
-It can be extracted from a variety of natural sources and can also be synthesized by liquid phase chlorination of toluene.
+It can be extracted from a variety of natural sources and can also be synthesised by liquid phase chlorination of toluene.
 There is no chemical distinction between these two types of benzaldehyde.

 Benzaldehyde is a widely used compound in the chemical industry.
 It also finds usage in several other items.
 The most common applications of benzaldehyde that make it such an important compound are listed below-

 1. The most common use of benzaldehyde is to provide almond flavouring to items.
-It is used in food and beverages to provide a scent of almonds.
+It is used in food and beverages to provide the scent of almonds.
 Various scented products also use benzaldehyde as an additive for having a distinct odour.

 2. The industrial usage of benzaldehyde is that it acts as an intermediate in the production of several organic compounds.
-It is a precursor to various chemical additives, plastics and pharmaceutical products.
+It is a precursor to various chemical additives, plastics, and pharmaceutical products.

 3. Another significant use of the odour of benzaldehyde is as a bee repellent.
 It is used to draw the bees away from a honeycomb in order to extract the honey from these structures.